 Cathedral Administrative Offices

 Still have questions?
-Send an email to firstname.lastname@example.org or call us during regular business hours: Monday - Friday, 9 a.m. to 5 p.m. (from June-August we close at 4 p.m.).
+Send an email to firstname.lastname@example.org or call us during regular business hours: Monday - Friday, 9 am to 4:30 pm..